aymara/knowledgesrl/doc/parseresources.rst

     restrictions data.
 In this case, the *type* attribute of the SELRESTRS/SELREST element is the class of acceptable prepositions

+Sometimes, keyword (prepositions or what/who/it/...) which presence cannot be deduced from the primary structure appear in the *SYNTAX*.
+That is why for every element of the primary structure, we have to find the position of the matching element of the *SYNTAX* and add any keywords that occured between this position and the previous one to our final structure if it was not present in the primary structure.
+Note that case it is also possible to find keywords in the primary structure and not in the *SYNTAX*, so a parsing based on the *SYNTAX* is not a better idea.

 The constructed structure is the list of everything that will have an importance in the frame matching, that is NP, V, S and also every required preposition (which, as, ...).
 Those emplacements are represented by strings